compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 _**Another aside: notation**_

 You will have noticed that we typically denote the argument to a derivative with a "dot" over it, e.g. ``\dot{x}``.
-This is something that we will do consistently -- wherever you see a symbol with a "dot" over it, expect it to be an argument to a derivative / forwards-mode AD.
+This is something that we will do consistently, and we will use the same notation for the outputs of derivatives.
+Wherever you see a symbol with a "dot" over it, expect it to be an input or output of a derivative / forwards-mode AD.

 # Reverse-Mode AD: _what_ does it do?